alebastrov/java-junit-5-expected-exception/readme.md

 If your test expects some exception (negative path testing) you probably will want not to see them in logs in order to have them clear

-All you should do is just add @ExtendWith annotations to your test class and one of
+All you should do is just add @ExtendWith annotations to your test class and one of the following:
+- add annotation @HideByExceptionClass (*)
+- add annotation @HideByExceptionMessage (*)
+- add annotation @HideByExceptionClassAndMessage (*)
+- set up true to LoggingExtension.setSuspendLogging(true);

-@HideByExceptionClass or @HideByExceptionMessage or @HideByExceptionClassAndMessage to the tested field, which exceptions with it should be hidden
+* May be set to the tested field in test class, which exceptions with it should be hidden or to the whole class.

 ~~~
 @ExtendWith(LoggingExtension.class)